nikmerlock97/ts-pipes/README.md

 `npm run build` builds the library to `dist`, generating three files:

 1. `dist/how-long-till-lunch.cjs.js`
     A CommonJS bundle, suitable for use in Node.js, that `require`s the external dependency.
-This corresponds to the `"main"` field in package.json
+This corresponds to the `main` field in package.json

 2. `dist/how-long-till-lunch.esm.js`
     an ES module bundle, suitable for use in other people's libraries and applications, that `import`s the external dependency.
 This corresponds to the `"module"`       field in package.json